Ranking and Ranking (continuous data)

 • How Can I Analyse My Data?

-In EyeQuestion there are multiple options to analyse the project data.
-When you go to the export page in the project you will find a dropdown menu called "Analysis".
-Auto Reports Via the option for Auto reports EyeQuestion will analyse the data and ...
+In EyeQuestion there are multiple options to analyze the project data.
+When you select the Data tab in your project you will find a dropdown menu Analysis: Auto Reports Via the option for Auto reports EyeQuestion will analyze the data and create the ...